 "Many human rights educators...are convinced that the work that they do is transformative - empowering the people they work with to make changes in their own lives, as well as in their families, communities and institutions around them.
-Our intuition about impact can be better recognized and understood through placing such trainings within a transformative learning framework that recognizes the conditions leading to such changes."3
+Our intuition about impact can be better recognized and understood through placing such trainings within a transformative learning framework that recognizes the conditions leading to such changes."
+3

-In Activity 7 of Module 1, you examined your socio-political context and identified challenges to your HRE work and effective strategies to address these challenges.
+In Module 1, Activity 7you examined your socio-political context and identified challenges to your HRE work and effective strategies to address these challenges.